Ajmer Monuments

 organised.

-is 15 minutes away from the Dargah. or you can hire a Sumo.
+which is 15 minutes away from the Dargah. or you can hire

-There is regular Bus after every half an hour from Ajmer
+a Sumo.
+There is regular Bus after every half an hour from

-The Mazar of Bibi Hafiz Jamal, daughter of
+The Mazar of Bibi Hafiz Jamal, the daughter

-is situated to the south of the Shrine.
-There is a small dome
+Sahib, is situated to the south of the Shrine.
+There is

-with a kalas on top of it.
-The doors of this tomb are plated
+a small dome with a "Kalas" on top of it.

 Dhai Din ka Jhopra, Ajmer